SadieF/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.
+This Lighthouse Labs project involved inheriting code, fixing bugs, and implementing smaller features to build up a skills base with Ruby on Rails.

 ## Setup